arctic-sun/apo/README.md

 ##

 Mentioned programs start working much more slowly with the lapse of time.
 The reason is fragmentation of profile databases.
 ArcticProfileOptimizer is specially designed to resolve this problem.
-The method used in SpeedyFox is 100% safe for your profile (e.g. bookmarks, passwords, etc), it's well documented and has been tested on millions of computers.
+The method used in ArcticProfileOptimizer is 100% safe for your profile (e.g. bookmarks, passwords, etc), it's well documented and has been tested on millions of computers.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/109481884/197779706-9f3062f0-e072-4fdf-9edc-e347e83674c7.png"/>